Twocoolguy/BrickThrower/README.md

 - Removed ability to use brickthrower items with a cartography table.
 - Removed ability to use a loom with brickthrower items.
 - Removed ability to use a trident obtained through brickthrower.
+- Removed ability to enchant items obtained through brickthrower with an enchanting table.
+- Removed ability to smelt brickthrower items in a furnace.
+- Removed the ability to use items from brickthrower in a brewing stand.
+- Removed ability to use leads from brickthrower on mobs.
+- Removed ability to dye sheep with dye obtained from brickthrower.
+- Fixed a big bug where when the item disappeared it would still do damage to an entity if it got near it.
+- Removed ability to operate with tools obtained through brickthrower.
+- Added a check to see if your inventory was full when doing /brth get
+- Removed the ability to place lily pads with brickthrower (they still appear as ghost blocks sadly).

 # Need to do:
 Change it so instead of checking when an entity is hit, you check when the player clicks with a weapon/brickthrower item in their hand.
 This will allow throwing bricks to do damage.